Countries and regions

 The Agreement introduces a preferential trade regime – the Deep and Comprehensive Free Trade Area (DCFTA).

 - For the EU, trade with Moldova accounts for 0.1% of its overall trade.
-Moldova ranks 71 among the EU's trade partners, with a total turnover of EUR 3.24 billion in 2013.
+Moldova ranks 71 among the EU's trade partners, with a total turnover of EUR 3.51 billion in 2014, an increase of 8% since 2013.

 EU-Moldova "trade in goods" statistics

 The EU Regulation on Autonomous Trade Preferencesfor Moldova continues to be in place and co-exists with the DCFTA.
 In 2013-2014, the Regulation was amended to extend duty-free treatment to Moldovan wine and to grant duty-free quotas for apples, plums and table grapes.
 The Regulation will apply until 31 December 2015 to make it easier for business to adapt during the transition period between the autonomous preference and the DCFTA.